Divide-Verify-Refine: Can LLMs Self-Align with Complex Instructions?: Introduction

-To address these challenges, we propose a novel framework named Divide-Verify-Refine ({\mymodel}) as illustrated in Fig. \ref{fig:intro_fig}(b).
-To enhance feedback reliability, we observe that constraints that LLMs struggle to verify, such as exact word counts, sentences counts, or bullet points, can be readily assessed using external tools.
-These tools include coding methods for quantitative measures, such as counting the number of words, sentences, paragraphs, or bullet points, as well as pre-trained classifiers for content analysis, such as topic and sentiment analysis, which are easily accessible and widely available \citep{antypas2022twitter,loureiro2022timelms}.
-Instead of relying on LLMs to verify their responses, we instruct LLMs to interact with external tools to handle the verification process.
-We first instruct LLMs to divide the complex constraint into single constraints and then select one tool for each single constraint.
-By integrating these tools, we overcome the limitations of LLMs in verification and feedback, enabling more rigorous checking and providing reliable and detailed feedback for subsequent refinement.
-To address the constraint diversity problem, we propose the {\em refinement repository}.
-This repository is a memory module that collects and stores successfully refined examples for future use.
-Since the verification reliability is guaranteed by external tools, the successful refinement processes can be recorded and saved in the refinement repository.
-This allows LLMs to learn from past experiences during inference time.
+To address these challenges, we propose a novel framework named Divide-Verify-Refine ({\mymodel}) as shown in Fig. \ref{fig:framework}.
+To enhance feedback reliability, we observe that constraints that LLMs struggle to verify can be readily assessed using external tools.
+These tools include python toolkit for quantitative measures, such as Regular Expressions (re) \citep{friedl2006mastering} and the Natural Language Toolkit (NLTK) \citep{bird2009natural} for counting the number of words, sentences, paragraphs, or bullet points, as well as pre-trained classifiers for content analysis, such as topic and sentiment analysis, which are easily accessible and widely available on hugging face \citep{antypas2022twitter,loureiro2022timelms}.
+We enhance LLMs by enabling interaction with external tools.
+First, we instruct LLMs to break down complex instructions into individual constraints and assign an appropriate tool to each.
+These tools then rigorously verify the LLM’s response and provide textual guidance for refinement if any constraints are violated.
+To address the problem of constraint diversity, we propose the {\em dynamic few-shot prompting}.
+Since the verification reliability is ensured by external tools, we incorporate a novel refinement repository, which serves as a memory module to collect and store successful refinements for future use.
+When a new refinement task arises, we select few-shot examples with the same constraint type to maximize refinement effectiveness.